HardisonCo/.github/international/bosnia-and-herzegovina/ba-health/hms-a2a/index.md

 ## Integration Points

-This document outlines how HMS-A2A is integrated with ba_Health systems in Bosnia and Herzegovina.
+This document outlines how HMS-A2A is integrated with ba-health systems in Bosnia and Herzegovina.